top of page

 Purchase the book: Bookshop | Barnes & Noble | HarperCollins

-Don't trust me or the ☆starred reviews☆ from Publisher's Weekly, Kirkus, Booklist, and School Library Journal?
-Visit the book's website.
+Don't trust me, the ☆starred reviews☆ from Publisher's Weekly, Kirkus, Booklist, and School Library Journal?
+The fact the book won the 2023 Kirkus Prize and was a 2024 YALSA Nonfiction Finalist?

 Mutual-Aid-Header.jpg